GoogleChrome/ip-protection/Masked-Domain-List.md

 synonymoussticks.com                             | Admiral                                                        | Not Impacted By Script Blocking
 tackytrains.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 tangibleteam.com                                 | Admiral                                                        | Not Impacted By Script Blocking
+tangyamount.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 tangycover.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 tastelesstrees.com                               | Admiral                                                        | Not Impacted By Script Blocking
 tastelesstrucks.com                              | Admiral                                                        | Not Impacted By Script Blocking